AFC Wimbledon is a club collectively created, owned and run by its fans.

-All club staff and volunteers involved in work with young people are approved for that work following all the necessary checks, and are selected for that work following a rigorous interview in which their competence for their role has been demonstrated.
+We carry out all the necessary checks to ensure that all club staff and volunteers involved in work with young people have been approved for that work, and selected for that work following a rigorous interview in which their competence for their role will need to have been demonstrated.

 SUPPORTER CONTROL AND CONSULTATION

 The club’s majority shareholder is the Dons Trust, an Industrial and Provident Society registered with the Financial Conduct Authority.
-The Trust’s position as the owner of the club – and thus the role of our fans as owners – is safeguarded under the club’s and Trust’s constitution.
+The Trust’s position as the owner of the club – and thus the role of our fans as owners – is safeguarded in the Trust’s constitution.

 The views of the fans are collected in several ways:

-- By informal conversations - directors are available and visible on matchdays for fans to offer their views and the Dons Trust now has a kiosk, which is manned by several Board members, to discuss any issues raised by fans.
+- by informal conversations – Football Club Directors are available and visible on match days for fans to offer their views and the Dons Trust now has a kiosk which fans can visit to discuss issues with Dons Trust board members.

-In addition to the above, the club communicates with fans on matchdays through the programme and tannoy announcements and also through its official website, Twitter and other media channels.
+In addition to the above, the club communicates with fans on match days via its matchday programme and PA announcements, and also through the official website, Twitter and other media channels.

 We hope that the club’s detailed ticketing policy, set out on the ticketing section of the official website, will answer the great majority of queries relating to season tickets.